-Marie A. Bernard, M.D., serves as acting Chief Officer for Scientific Workforce Diversity (COSWD) at the National Institutes of Health (NIH).
-She assumed this role Oct.
-1, 2020, following the visionary leadership of Hannah A. Valantine, M.D., who retired from this position on Sept.
+Marie A. Bernard, M.D., is Chief Officer for Scientific Workforce Diversity (COSWD) at the National Institutes of Health (NIH).
+She assumed this role in June 2021 after serving as Acting COSWD since October 2020.
+She follows the visionary leadership of Hannah A. Valantine, M.D., who retired from this position on Sept.
 30, 2020.
-Dr. Bernard, who is also Deputy Director of the NIH National Institute on Aging (NIA), has been involved in a broad variety of NIH activities to further diversity, including serving as a founding member of both the Diversity Working Group and NIH Equity Committee, and co-chairing the NIH Inclusion Governance Committee, which oversees inclusion in clinical research by sex/gender, race/ethnicity, and age.
+Dr. Bernard was Deputy Director of the NIH National Institute on Aging (NIA) from 2008–2021 and has been involved in a broad variety of NIH activities to further diversity.
+These include serving as a founding member of both the Diversity Working Group and NIH Equity Committee, and co-chairing the NIH Inclusion Governance Committee, which oversees inclusion in clinical research by sex/gender, race/ethnicity, and age.
 She leads the Women of Color Committee of the Working Group on Women In Biomedical Careers, renowned for the Women of Color Research Network (WoCRn), and for successful nominations of women of color scientists to the NIH Wednesday Afternoon Lecture series.
 Dr. Bernard has been recognized with multiple awards for her leadership, including the 2020 NIH Directors Award for Equity, Diversity, and Inclusion.

 Dr. Bernard also served on a number of other national committees, including as chair of the Clinical Medicine Section of the Gerontological Society of America, chair of the Department of Veterans Affairs National Research Advisory Committee, board member of the American Geriatrics Society, president of the Academy for Gerontology in Higher Education, and president of the Association of Directors of Geriatric Academic Programs.
 She has lectured and published widely in her area of research, nutrition and function in older populations, particularly underrepresented minority populations.